How many carbohydrates do you have to eat to lose weight?

 - White flour

-- Maiss syrup, fructose glucose syrup and other highly processed sugar concentrates.
+- Maiss syrup, fructose glucose syrup and other highly processed sugar concentrate.

 - Sugar (fructose, cane sugar, lactose, sucrose) – 100 g